gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 on PID-1 which can do the serialisation through its own internal event loop.

-When the systemctl replacment script runs as the init-daemon on PID-1 it does not change its behaviour.
+When the systemctl replacement script runs as the init-daemon on PID-1 it does not change its behaviour.
 It will look for the enabled services and for each of the services a lock-file is created on startup.
 As soon